accetto/ubuntu-vnc-xfce/README.md

 These images can be successfully built and used on NAS devices.
 They have been tested with [Container Station][container-station] from [QNAP][qnap].

-The base images (see [below](#user-content-image-set)) are best suited for creating headless [Ubuntu][docker-ubuntu] containers, used for learning, testing or development.

 The images with [Firefox][firefox] are perfect for fast creation of secure and light-weight web browser containers.
 They can be thrown away easily and replaced quickly, improving user's browsing privacy.

-They make also excellent long-term browsers, because the preferences and profiles can be easily pre-configured and stored on external volumes that survive container destruction.
+They make also excellent long-term browsers, because the preferences and profiles can be not only pre-configured, but also stored on external volumes that survive container destruction.

-Frequently used preferences and profiles can be also embedded into images themselves, for even faster creation of pre-configured browsers.
-Check the project [Wiki][wiki] for more details.
+Frequently used preferences and profiles can also be embedded into the user built images.
+Ready-to-use Dockerfiles are also provided (see [below](#user-content-image-set)).

+The base images are best suited for creating headless [Ubuntu][docker-ubuntu] containers, used for learning, testing or development.

 All images share the following common components